 Calvin University offers a Master of Arts in Media and Strategic Communication (MMSC) through its Department of Communication.
 This program focuses on merging communication strategies and innovative communication technologies with creative development principles to prepare students to step into impactful media management, journalism, branding, marketing, and virtual content production roles.
 Students take courses in multiplatform media storytelling, audience research and analytics, communication ethics and law, media and its impact on society, and media production processes.
 Students also complete a mini-internship in a creative media setting, as well as a master’s project that serves as the culmination of all that they have learned and experienced in the program.
 Electives in this program enable students to focus on advanced advertising, multimedia journalism, and public relations, and include media labs to give students hands-on experience with the concepts they learn in class.
 While the program is offered on-campus, students can also elect to mix and match online and on-campus courses to create a hybrid program.

-Central Michigan University’s College of Graduate Studies in Mount Pleasant has a Master of Arts in Communication that is a generalist program with electives that students can use to tailor their program of study.
-Students can take classes in communication research design, contemporary communication theory, rhetorical criticism, organizational communication, interpersonal communication, and professional communication.
+Central Michigan University’s School of Communication, Journalism, and Media in Mount Pleasant has a Master of Arts in Communication that is a generalist program with electives that students can use to tailor their program of study.
+Students take core classes in communication research design, graduate research skills in communication, communication research methods, contemporary communication theory, rhetorical criticism, and organizational communication.
+In addition, they choose 6-12 credits of electives to tailor their course of study in areas such as interpersonal communication, political communication, health communication, and professional communication.
 Students have the option of taking a comprehensive examination or completing a master’s thesis as their final graduation requirement.

 Eastern Michigan University’s (EMU) School of Communication, Media & Theatre Arts in Ypsilanti offers a Master of Arts in Communication with concentrations in Communication Studies and Interpretation/Performance Studies.
-Students of this program take core classes covering topics in communication theory, research, and inquiry, followed by electives in the theories of persuasion, negotiation, activism and change communication, organizational communication, health communication, community communication, and conflict mediation.
+Students of this program take core classes covering topics in communication theory, research, and inquiry, followed by electives in the theories of persuasion, negotiation, activism and change communication, organizational communication, health communication, community communication, interpersonal and small group communication, leadership in communication, conflict mediation, personal narrative and oral histories, prose and poetry performance, and drama and performance studies.
 Students must also choose between a comprehensive exam, a thesis, or a master’s project as their culminating experience for their program.

-Grand Valley State University’s School of Communications offers a Master of Science in Communication, which is a generalist program that includes core classes in systems theory and communication, communication law, communication management, leadership and organizational dynamics, telecommunication, and professional communication ethics and methods.
+Grand Valley State University’s School of Communications offers a Master of Science in Communication, which is a generalist program that includes core classes in systems theory and communication, communication law, communication management, emerging communication technologies, leadership and organizational dynamics, telecommunication, and professional communication ethics and methods.
 Students then take electives in small group communication, network analysis, or special topics in communication, and also have the option of taking graduate-level classes in public administration, business, and other areas that are related to communication and communication leadership.
+The final graduation requirement for this program is a master’s thesis or project.

-Wayne State University’s Department of Communication in Detroit offers a Master of Arts in Communication with concentrations in Communication Studies, Journalism, Media Arts, Media Studies, and Public Relations and Organizational Communication.
+Wayne State University’s Department of Communication in Detroit offers a Master of Arts in Communication with concentrations in Communication Studies, Journalism, and Public Relations and Organizational Communication.
 Students’ core and elective classes differ depending on their selected concentration.
 For example, students of the Communication Studies emphasis must take core classes in graduate studies in communication, communication theory and methods, rhetorical analysis, and quantitative and qualitative research methods.
 They can then take classes in the theory of argumentation, communication and culture, feminist rhetorical criticism, and new media theory.
 Students of the Journalism concentration take core classes in the history of American journalism, diversity issues in journalism and reporting, and the fundamentals of graduate studies in communication, and can subsequently take courses covering media’s impact on society, mass media and political communication, media management, documentary films, investigative reporting, and more.
+The Public Relations and Organizational Communication concentration features core courses in organizational communication, public relations campaigns, and a required internship.

 Western Michigan University’s School of Communication in Kalamazoo offers a Master of Arts in Communication, which is a generalist program with electives that students can choose from to customize their program of study.
-For their core classes, students take classes in mass communication, organizational communication, and interpersonal communication, along with courses that cover the fundamentals of communication research and theory.
-After these classes, students can select courses in mass communication, conflict management, group communication, and advanced topics in organizational communication.
+For their core courses, students take classes in mass communication, organizational communication, and interpersonal communication, along with courses that cover the fundamentals of communication theory, as well as qualitative and quantitative communication research.
+After these classes, students can select courses in mass communication, conflict management, group communication, leadership communication, and advanced topics in organizational communication.
 Students have a choice between completing a professional project or a master’s thesis as their program’s final graduation requirement.

 Online Master’s in Communication Programs in Michigan

-Currently there are two in-state schools that offer online master’s in communication programs.
-Online programs may be ideal for students who live in Northern Michigan and Upper Michigan who are not in commuting distance to a campus-based program, and who do not want to relocate for graduate school.
+Currently there are three in-state schools that offer online master’s in communication programs.
+Online programs may be ideal for students who live in Northern Michigan and Upper Michigan who are not within commuting distance to a campus-based program, and who do not want to relocate for graduate school.
 (Currently, Northern Michigan University in Marquette does not offer a master’s in communication program.)
-Online programs are also an option for students who live near a campus-based program but need the flexibility of an online program due to personal or professional reasons.
+Online programs are also a helpful option for students who live near a campus-based program but need the flexibility of an online program due to personal or professional reasons.

-Eastern Michigan University’s College of Business offers an Online Master of Science in Integrated Marketing Communications that prepares business professionals to engage in brand development and management, sales promotion, marketing communications planning, advertising, media planning and marketing research.
-Classes in this program cover topics in consumer behavior, marketing research, brand development, creative messaging, public relations, privacy policy management, and integrated marketing communication campaigns.
+Eastern Michigan University’s College of Business offers an Online Master of Science in Integrated Marketing Communications (IMC) that prepares business professionals to engage in brand development and management, sales promotion, marketing communications planning, advertising, media planning, and marketing research.
+Core courses in this program cover topics in consumer behavior, marketing research and analytics, brand development, consumer behavior and insights, marketing principles and strategies, and IMC ethics and regulations.
+Electives cover topics in creative messaging, public relations, privacy policy management, digital and direct marketing, crisis management, social media marketing, customer relationships, and business-to-business marketing.
+The final graduation requirement is a capstone course on IMC campaigns, wherein students integrate what they have learned into a campaign for an organization.

 Michigan State University’s College of Communication Arts and Sciences offers an Online Master of Arts in Strategic Communication that prepares communication professionals for creating effective messaging within organizations, and optimizing communications between organizations and the larger public.
-Classes in this program cover concept in digital media strategies, organizational communication for leaders, communication ethics, digital content creation and promotion, crisis communication, strategic messaging, and strategies for persuasion.
-In addition to required courses, students must also complete a capstone project.
+Core classes in this program cover persuasion techniques, strategic message design, and communication ethics.
+Students can choose from electives in digital media strategies, organizational communication for leaders, digital content creation and promotion, crisis communication, social media storytelling, media analytics, digital content creation and curation, and audience analytics.
+In addition to required courses, students must also complete a capstone project for their culminating experience.

-In addition to the online programs offered by in-state universities, residents of Michigan who are interested in online master’s in communication programs may wish to explore programs offered by out-of-state universities as well.
+In addition to the online programs offered by in-state universities, residents of Michigan who are interested in online master’s in communication programs may want to consider programs offered by out-of-state universities.
 Out-of-state online programs may be good options for students who wish to explore programs with specializations other than the ones offered by schools in Michigan.
-For more information on online programs, potential geographical restrictions for online students, and fully online versus programs that require a limited number of campus visits, please reference our Online Master’s in Communication Programs page.
+For more information on online programs, potential geographical restrictions for online students, and fully online programs versus programs that require a limited number of campus visits, please reference our Online Master’s in Communication Programs page.

 Directory of Master’s in Communication Programs in Michigan